Fire safety for self-catering holiday lets

 After you've installed a fire detection system

-• Test your alarm system regularly.
+• Domestic smoke and heat alarms should be tested monthly.
 The alarm must be loud enough to wake anyone sleeping on the premises.

 • Provide your guests with information on the alarm system, what to do in the event of a false alarm and what to do in the event of a fire.